 2020 entry: 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC).

-Candidates should normally hold GCSE Grade C or equivalent.
+Applicants are expected to hold GCSE at grade 4/C or above.
 The numeracy of non-traditional entrants will be evaluated during the admissions process.

 Also see How to Apply.